maniacs-oss/snackis/snabel.md

 ```

 #### Strings
+Strings are mutable collections of characters that provide reference semantics.
 Snabel makes a difference between byte strings and unicode strings.
 Unicode strings are processed as UTF-8 when converting to/from bytes and stored internally as UTF-16.
 Byte strings are automatically promoted to unicode as needed.

 ```
 > 'foo'
 'foo'

+> 'foo' 'foo' =
+false

+> 'foo' 'foo' ==
+true

 > u'foo'
 u'foo'